GreenOpsInc/atlas/docs/index.md

 Atlas will check if the deployments and tests/tasks ran successfully, and roll back the application in case of failure.
 Rollbacks can be configured at the step or pipeline level.

 Atlas also watches applications and environments past a pipeline run, and fixes the state in case of unhealthy or degrading resources.

-## How does Atlas supplement ArgoCD?

-### Pipelines

-Atlas allows users to link ArgoCD applications into a continuous pipeline, making it easier to manage a large number of applications at scale.

-### Automated Rollbacks

-Atlas will automatically rollback applications to previous stable versions in case of deployment failures or test failures.

-### Audit Logs

-Atlas provides rich audit logs that provide great visibility into both pipelines and steps/applications.
-Atlas logs provide insights into current pipeline runs (what steps are in progress, or what steps have failed, rolled back, or been remediated).
-Audit logs will also show selective syncs, what applications are unhealthy, and broken task/test logs.

-### Reduced Complexity

-Atlas can help provide simple transitions to ArgoCD for new users, and also help automate and simplify large-scale ArgoCD deployments.